-- Use an ice pack to help keep swelling down.
+- Use ice pack to help keep swelling down.

 - Use anesthetic creams, calamine lotion or similar creams to treat itching.

-Flea Bites on Humans: Where do humans generally get bitten?
+Flea Bites on Humans: Where humans generally get bitten?

 Human flea bites generally happen in areas of tight clothing, like the lower legs and around the waist.

 Household pets such as cats and dogs are usually the main carriers of fleas in the United States.

 Pets and their bedding should kept clean to help control flea problems.
 Once pet brings fleas will most certainly affect other members of house hold the problem is not taken care of quickly.